ntoll/BFD/docs/query.md

 * Type of: `library/audiobook is mime:audio/mpeg` will return all objects with the `library/audiobook` tag whose mime type is listed as `audio/mpeg` (i.e.
   MP3).
-MIME type information is always treated as case insensitive.
+MIME type information is always treated as case insensitive and must start with `mime:` (to differentiate MIME values from tag paths).

 The current list of valid MIME types (and what file types they represent) can be found [on the IANA's website](https://www.iana.org/assignments/media-types/media-types.xhtml).